 Streaming on Amazon Prime

 In the history of heist movies, bank robbery movies, and hostage situation movies, personality is what really matters.
-The Taking of Pelham One Two Three, one of the greatest examples of all three of those types of crime story, has more personality on display than an off-broadway production of Our Town.
+The Taking of Pelham One Two Three, which is one of the greatest examples of all three of these types of crime story, has more personality on display than an off-broadway production of Our Town.
 This personality, which is 1970’s New York City blue-collar through and through, puts much-needed life into what could have seemed a fairly grim little story.
-In this story, Bernard Ryder (Robert Shaw) and three associates take a subway car full of passengers hostage, after which things take a consistent turn for the worse.
-As the somewhat dark story sputters its way to a predictable conclusion, its audience is kept rapturous, enlivened by interesting characters and entertained by riotous performances.
+In this story, Bernard Ryder (Robert Shaw) and three associates take a subway car full of passengers hostage, after which things take a predictable turn for the worse.
+As the somewhat dark story sputters its way to a sobering conclusion, its audience is kept rapturous, enlivened by interesting characters and entertained by delightful performances.